GAN vs. transformer models: Comparing architectures and uses CNN vs. GAN: How are they different?

 GitHub Copilot and ChatGPT are no longer the only games in town.
 Some coding assistants, such as Tabnine, actually preceded the recent buzz of using LLMs to generate code.
 In addition, other coding-specific LLMs have been developed that promise an improved ability to securely fine-tune the models on existing or proprietary codebases and enterprise coding practices.
 In no particular order, here is a list of promising alternatives.

 IBM Watsonx Code Assistant uses pre-trained models based on specific programming languages to improve trust and efficiency.
-It can help enhance transparency by providing visibility into the potential origin of generated code, translate code from one language to another or modernize legacy code.
+It can help enhance transparency by providing visibility into the potential origin of generated code, translating code from one language to another or modernizing legacy code.
 Watsonx Code Assistant for IBM Z helps organizations refactor COBOL into Java.

 Google offers several coding assistance tools.
-Google Gemini now supports code analysis and development.
-Google Studio Bot provides a conversational experience like ChatGPT for Android developers.
-Google Colab, a data science development platform, uses Google's Codey LLMs optimized for code to generate larger blocks of code and write whole functions from prompts.
+Google Gemini Code Assist supports code analysis and development.
+Android Studio Bot provides a conversational experience like ChatGPT for Android developers.
+Google Colab, a data science development platform, uses Google's Codey LLMs, optimized for code, to generate larger blocks of code and write whole functions from prompts.

-Cursor from Anysphere is a newer AI-powered code editor built around generative AI capabilities that combines elements of an AI copilot and chat interface to speed development workflows.
-It includes a tool for generating code with a particular dependency, and it can answer questions about a codebase, analyze third-party libraries and automatically debug code.
+Cursor from Anysphere is a newer AI-powered code editor, built around generative AI capabilities, that combines AI copilot and chat interface elements to speed up development workflows.
+It includes a tool to generate code with a particular dependency, and it can answer questions about a codebase, analyze third-party libraries and automatically debug code.
 There is a free tier for basic access; there are also plans priced at $20 per month and $40 per user, per month, based on access, features and control.

 Coding assistant adoption: Proceed with caution